Pamela Kurtzman, CEO

 650.421.2155 Ext.
 204

 Prior to working as a Wellness Coordinator, Dr. Li was a pediatrician in both San Diego and San Mateo.
-She has particularly enjoyed working with the adolescent patients in her practice, so this current job with the high school district has proven to be a very good fit.
+She has particularly enjoyed working with the adolescent patients in her practice.
 Dr. Li earned a Bachelor of Science Degree in Biology from UCLA and her M.D. from UCSF, and then completed her pediatric residency training at Children’s Hospital, Oakland.
+She has a daughter and son, both college age, and along with her husband has enjoyed the challenge and experience of raising two teens.

 Jenny Bratton, Program Coordinator